Sxing2/CLIP-Analogy/README.md

   ```shell script
   mkdir datasets
   ```
-  Download the raw dataset of ImageNet and put in under ./datasets.
+  Download the raw dataset of ImageNet and put it under ./datasets.

 ### Implement
 ```shell script